On your marks, get set, GO!

 Do you believe people’s characteristics are based on the year they’re born?
 It’s just like when people say, “that’s such a Gemini thing”.

 If you don’t already know your Chinese zodiac, click here to find out.

-We hope you had fun reading this tale and hope you have a happy year of the pig and Gong Xi Fa Cai!
+We hope you had fun reading this tale and we wish you Gong Xi Fa Cai!